mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 In the <strong>Designer</strong> view, look at the components that are already in the starter template.
 Don’t forget to look at the non-visible components under the phone!

 Try to figure out what each component does.
-(But keep the component names as they are.
+(But keep the component names the same.
 You will need to code with them later!)

 ![An image of the App Inventor Designer interface for the Fake Voices app.](../images/Fake_Voices/unmarked_designer.jpg){:.enlargeImage}